 Student's Name:

 Date Visiting College

-om classes for a college day to visit the campus of be accompanying my son or daughter on this college up with college personnel
+Please allow my son or daughter to be dismissed from classes for a college day to visit the campus of .
+I will be accompanying my son or daughter on this college visit_____yes___no.
+He/she has appointments set up with college personnel.

-I understand that the s up work according to tl to take a college day.
-A ure to comply with the student is responsible to both of he instructors' wishes.
-If a stude A student may not take a colleg otain assignments in advance and to turn in all make- ent has a D or F in a course, he/she may not be excused the day on the day that a major assignment is due.
-Fail- a not being allowed to make-up or turn in any missed receives in a course.
+I understand that the student is responsible to both obtain assignments in advance and to turn in all makeup work according to the instructors' wishes.
+If a student has a D or F in a course, he/she may not be excused to take a college day.
+A student may not take a college day on the day that a major assignment is due.
+Failure to comply with the above may result in a student not being allowed to make-up or turn in any missed work, which may adversely affect the grade a student receives in a course.

-add comments performance, upcoming assignments/tests, etc.
+All of the student's teachers must sign below and if desired, add comments regarding student's academic performance, upcoming assignments/tests, etc.

 Signature: Comments:

 Period 1

 Period 2

 Period 3

 Period 4

 Period 5

 Period 6

 Period 7

-Student Signature Parent Signature (sign only after reading teacher comments)
+Student Sig nature Parent Signature (sign only after reading teacher comments)

+Approved Blake Smith, Dean of Upper School Students Date Received

 Approved Date Received

-Blake Sn nith, Dean of Upper School Stude ents

-Approved Bandy/College Counselor Date Received

 Kathryn Bandy/College Counselor